Sammi-Husky/Sm4sh-Tools/README.md

     - Undo and redo support.

   - Known Bugs
-    ~~- Leaving the code box blank and saving will remove that event list from the file entirely.~~ ~~- Trying to open the code for an removed event list (see bug 1) will crash the application.~~ ~~- Saving an event list without an Script_End() command will cause the eventlist to merge with the next, corrupting the file.~~
     - Does not warn on exiting before saving.
     - Saving with incorrect parameters in a command will crash the tool.